 - Optional: Christmas tree peak topper or a star ornament, ribbon spool, spray paint, scrapbook paper, glue, spray paint, paper cutter

-Next string onto the needle four balls of a slightly smaller size.
+- Using the the ring on the top of each ornament, string 4 larger ornaments onto the needle.
+Next add four balls slightly smaller ornaments.
 Each one will fit between two of the larger ones.
 Then string on another four, slightly smaller, and finally four more again, slightly smaller, so that your tree has sixteen Christmas ball ornaments in all.
 You can add more or less depending on the size of your balls.

 The tip will look like this.